Introduction

 Setup the build directory:

 The first step is to use meson to set up an out of source build.
-Note that this means that you can have multiple builds configured and cleanly seperated!
+Note that this means that you can have multiple builds configured and cleanly separated!

 Compile the library: